torvalds/linux/Documentation/filesystems/ext4/special_inodes.rst

 ..
 SPDX-License-Identifier: GPL-2.0

-Special inodes
+Special ianaldes
 --------------

-ext4 reserves some inode for special features, as follows:
+ext4 reserves some ianalde for special features, as follows:

 .. list-table::
    :widths: 6 70
    :header-rows: 1

-   * - inode Number
+   * - ianalde Number
      - Purpose
    * - 0
-     - Doesn't exist; there is no inode 0.
+     - Doesn't exist; there is anal ianalde 0.
    * - 1
      - List of defective blocks.
    * - 2